Co-occurring Disorder

 What is a co-occurring disorder?

-A condition where a person has both a mental health and substance use disorder.
+A condition where an individual has both a mental health and substance use disorder.

 How common are co-occurring disorders?

-Approximately 8 million adults in the US have co-occurring disorders.
+Approximately 8 million adults in the US have co-occurring disorders, though exact prevalence may vary.

 What is integrated treatment for co-occurring disorders?

-Treatment that addresses both mental health and substance use disorders simultaneously.
+An approach that combines therapy and medication for both mental health and substance use disorders.

-Yes, with proper treatment and support, many people can achieve recovery.
+With appropriate treatment and support, many individuals can manage their symptoms and achieve recovery.

 If you have any feedback, please get in touch.